geraldine-mor/charmed-arcana/README.md

 _The sole exception to this was in figuring out how to block past dates on the date picker and is credited directly in a comment._

-I leaned heavily on AI for any areas that I felt would be provided by the client in a real-world build (branding, text & image content) and used it more as an assistant for everything else.
+I leaned heavily on AI for any areas that I felt would be provided by the client in a real-world build (branding, text & image content) and used it more as a tutor and assistant for everything else.
 Using AI on this project certainly sped up the build process and allowed me to include more of my desired features.

 ### Acknowledgements